rajkumargd/Restaurent-Gateway/README.md

 ## Postman Collection

-You can find the Postman collection in Restaurant Gateway Repo root folder
+You can find the Postman collection in Restaurant Gateway Repo root folder "Review-Aggregation.postman_collection"

 ## Improvements